Bitmoji Finally Does What We've All Been Asking Of Emoji

 Before there was Animoji, Justmoji, or Kimoji, there was another member of the emoji spinoff family: Bitmoji.
-The personalisable avatars, created in 2014 by the Toronto-based company behind comic creation site Bitstrips, have become even more visible in recent years thanks to its integration in Snapchat (Snap acquired the company in 2014).
-Now, they're getting their first major upgrade in years with an entirely new style, the much hyped, Bitmoji Deluxe.
+The personalizable avatars, created in 2014 by the Toronto-based company behind comic creation site Bitstrips, have become even more visible in recent years thanks to its integration in Snapchat (Snap acquired the company in 2014).
+Now, they're getting their first major upgrade in years with an entirely new style, Bitmoji Deluxe.

 Advertisement

-However, though there may not be any exciting AI component, Deluxe finally does what Unicode, the governing body behind emoji, has not yet succeeded in doing: Offering a far more expansive catalogue of skin tone, hair colour, and hairstyle options that are representative of the population.
+However, though there may not be any exciting AI component, Deluxe finally does what Unicode, the governing body behind emoji, has not yet succeeded in doing: Offering a far more expansive catalog of skin tone, hair color, and hairstyle options that are representative of the population.

 The updates to Bitmoji will begin rolling out today.
 To change your styling, open the Bitmoji app and go to settings and "change avatar style."